jgough/opensearch-curator/README.rst

 ** Note **
 ==========
-This repo is a work in progress: is it untested and serves as a starting point for making Elastic Curator compatible with OpenSearch by replacing the elasticsearc library with opensearch-py.
+This repo is a work in progress: is it untested and serves as a starting point for making Elastic Curator compatible with OpenSearch by replacing the elasticsearch library with opensearch-py.

 Many URLs and references have not yet been updated, only a simple search and replace